SS Daniel J. Morrell

-SS Daniel J. Morrell was a 603 ft Great Lakes freighter that broke up in a strong storm on Lake Huron on 29 November 1966, taking with her 28 of her 29 crewmen.
+SS Daniel J. Morrell was a 602 ft Great Lakes freighter that broke up in a strong storm on Lake Huron on 29 November 1966, taking with her 28 of her 29 crewmen.
 The freighter was used to carry bulk cargoes such as iron ore but was running with only ballast when the 60-year-old ship sank.

-When built in 1906, she was the "Queen of the Lakes", being the longest ship then in service on the Great Lakes.
+The title "Queen of the Lakes" has often been attributed to the Morrell over the years, but officially, the title never belonged to her.

+It belonged to her sister ship, the Edward Y. Townsend—built from the same plans as the Daniel J. Morrell, but made one foot longer, and launched prior to the Morrell's launching.

 Name

 The ship was named for Daniel Johnson Morrell, the general superintendent and manager of the Cambria Iron Company, and a U.S. Representative from Pennsylvania.